Buy side vs sell side data room hero.

 How Ellty handles sell-side data rooms

-Ellty is built for founders running sell-side processes - fundraising rounds, early acquisition conversations, and formal M&A due diligence.
+Ellty is built for teams running sell-side processes - fundraising rounds, early acquisition conversations, formal M&A due diligence, a consulting engagement, or any deal where confidential documents need to change hands.

 Here's what the platform covers:

-When you're ready to move into formal due diligence, Ellty Data Room plan ($149/month) adds NDA gating before visitors can access any documents, dynamic watermarking on sensitive files, granular permissions by user and folder, and restricted visitor access.
+When you're ready to move, Ellty Data Room plan ($149/month) adds NDA gating before visitors can access any documents, dynamic watermarking on sensitive files, granular permissions by user and folder, and restricted visitor access.
 The Data Room Plus plan ($349/month) adds group visitor permissions, full audit logs, and support for up to 4,000 assets per data room.

 There's no per-user pricing.
 You pay a flat monthly rate regardless of how many investors or acquirers join the process.
 That matters when deals involve five or six counterparties, each with a team of two or three reviewers.